austinfennacy/project-fennacy/README.md

 - https://sidetrade-tech-hub.medium.com/modern-2020-react-stack-or-how-we-switched-away-from-angular-a9efb65d51e5

 ### stack thoughts
+next.js framework?
+- official react docs reccomend it for [static and server-rendered applications](https://reactjs.org/docs/create-a-new-react-app.html#nextjs)
+- not sure if it will be the right tool given backend considerations, but I don't know enough about it to be sure
+- yagni? kiss?
+- **considering education**: it's important to have a thorough understanding of the "vanilla" core tools such as react, so while next.js could likely make life easier in certain use cases, given that a strong focus on this project is learning about tools like react, I will not use next.js.
+I want to use this project to really learn about React, and I may as well focus on vanilla unencumbered React.

 sequelize: `.sync()` vs migrations
 - sequelize CAVEAT - migrations do not automatically sync with changes to models, so if a model/migration is created from the CLI, 2 sources of truth must be updated.
 - sequelize.sync() and migrations perform different purposes, migrations are like git version controlled changes whereas sync can only show you the latest version